x64dbg/docs/commands/misc/HideDebugger.md

 # HideDebugger/dbh/hide

 Hide the debugger from (very) simple detection methods.
+The PEB will be modified so that `IsDebuggerPresent()` will return false.

 ## arguments